 Step 1: From the AI app generator, input a prompt that provides a concise description of your app along with key features.

-Step 2: Bubble AI will interpret your prompt and double-check with you by giving you an outline of user stories and key features.
+Step 2: Bubble AI will interpret your prompt and double-check with you by giving you an outline of key features.
 If it didn’t quite capture your vision, you can edit this or add additional features at this stage.
 When the outline looks good, click Generate to generate your actual app.

 You can see individual pages, workflows, and databases — and everything that’s been created in each — by toggling between editor sections on the left-hand toolbar.
 Everything is edited and managed visually, so you have full visibility and control of every piece of your app, without having to dig into the code.